alisaadati97/deblur-nima/README.md

-This is a Project for finding bluerd objects in a picture with known background
+Finding blured objects in a picture with known background
 =============
 extracting frames from a video
 -------------